MoDeNa-EUProject/MoDeNa/applications/PUfoam/foamAging/README.md

 ```
 ./foamCond
 ```
-The results can be found in the last "launcher" folder.
+The results can be found in the "results" folder.
 Look for files named "foamConductivity.out" and "hahtf.out".